 Anybody that needs enterprise quality sliders built into their WordPress site, or even somebody looking to build an entire website out of sliders just got lucky.
-Imbued with a complete suite of hyper-modular features to allow customization at any level of granularity and a library of over 200 proprietary themes, Slider Revolution is here to help.
+Imbued with a complete suite of hyper-modular features to allow customization at any level of granularity and a library of over 200 proprietary themes, Slider Revolution 6 tutorial is here to help.

 The Slider Revolution has found demand for it to be so widespread that it could no longer be contained in just one space!
 Introducing Slider-Templates.com by Codeless.
 Need just one layout and no more?
 No problem.
-Slider-Templates.com is a free to join web portal that provides 100+ Slider Revolution Templates Suite.
+Slider-Templates.com is a free-to-join web portal that provides 100+ Slider Revolution Templates Suite.

 Slider Revolution is a tool so powerful that using it can get overwhelming.
 Therefore to make the transition into a better website all the easier, a guide has been devised to take you through the smorgasbord of opportunity that now lays at the tips of your fingers.